iadvize/php-convention/README.md

 ### Always qualify objects you use
-   - you must add `@var` tag when you get object from abstract method
+   - you should add `@var` tag when you get object from abstract method

 ```php
 // bad